 The Role of Assessment of Student Learning in Program Review

-Discussions surrounding assessment are also embedded in the program review itself.
-As part of the process, external reviewers are asked to comment specifically on a program's assessment methods and findings in their reports.
+As part of the process of program review, external reviewers are asked to comment specifically on a program's assessment methods and findings in their reports.
 This provides departments with a more comparative view of their assessment practices and findings.
-This feedback, along with the action plan from the department, is shared with the Director of Assessment.
+This feedback, along with the action plan from the department, is shared with the Office of Assessment.

-As programs develop their action plans following program review, they have the opportunity to engage with a school-level Associate Dean or Director who supports assessment for that school.
-Additionally, the Dean's and Provost's staff are involved in meetings with each department to review findings and recommendations that emerge from the department's self-study, including those related to assessment.
-These meetings provide another source of input as programs may move to refine their mission, goals and objectives, curriculum alignment matrices, and assessment plans.
-The Director of Assessment is also available for consultation.
-Any changes to assessment plans including goals, learning outcomes, and the curriculum matrix are submitted to the UAC.
-The Director of Assessment, in conjunction with the University Assessment Committee, then provides feedback on these.
+As programs develop their action plans following program review, they have the opportunity to engage with their Associate Dean or Assessment Director who supports assessment.
+Additionally, the Dean's and Provost's staff are involved in meetings with each department to review findings and recommendations that emerge from the department's self-study.
+These meetings provide another source of input as programs may move to refine their assessment practices.
+After the program review is complete, any changes to the program's assessment are submitted to the Office of Assessment.

 For more information about Program Review, visit the Program Review Guidelines.

 is always available for consultation during any part of the Program Review process.
 Please feel free to contact us!